-We had the privilege of being in an enviable place for over a decade, looking after, the marketing and advertising for some extremely prestigious companies.
-Some of the world’s best creatives walked through the doors of clients: Liberty, Next, The White Company and a host of others.
+Before starting SwiftERM, I had the privilege of being in an enviable place for over a decade, looking after, the marketing and advertising for some extremely prestigious companies.
+Some of the world’s best creatives walked through the doors of clients: Liberty, Next, The White Company, Fatface, Snow & Rock and a host of others.
 Highly professional marketing companies each vied to ply their trade, determined to out-perform, and best their peers.
-Some of these people went onto become stars of their respective disciplines, be they directors, art directors, graphics designers and top commercial talent too.
+Some of these people becoming stars of their respective disciplines, be they film directors, art directors, graphic designers, etc and many other top commercial talents too.

-The stylesheet design of each email was carefully thought through over the years, with considerable time spent considering the most finite issues to achieve the greatest response.
-This even included such issues as the impact of off centring an image to secure psychological advantage of an otherwise lost application of brain function.
-The rank and file graduates of today aspire to emulate these people, many of whom have become household names, like BBH, JWT, Saatchis’ McCann, Grey etc top of the empires over which they reign.
+The stylesheet design of each email was carefully thought through over the years, with considerable time spent on the most finite issues to achieve the greatest response.
+The rank and file graduates of today aspire to emulate these people, many of whom have become household names, like BBH, JWT, Saatchis and Saatchi, McCann, Grey, etc top of the empires over which they reign.
 Their time was not wasted; often the sales, as a direct result of their efforts, were phenomenal for respective clients.
 We are talking billions of pounds of revenue.

 What of today?
-Well we do allow our customers to greater personalise their stylesheet should they wish.
-But by far the majority appreciate if someone else has already done this much work, tested and better tested it, and found no greater champion for delivering such massive turnover, from a stylesheet that out performs everything else, why mess with the perfect solution.
+Well, we do allow our customers to greater personalize their stylesheet should they wish.
+But by far the majority appreciate if someone else has already done this much work, tested and better tested it, and found no greater champion for delivering such massive turnover, from a stylesheet that outperforms everything else, why mess with the perfect solution.

 David Swift is CEO & Founder of SwiftERM